BlagovestManolov/LearnPythonApp/README.md

   r_canvas.place(x=0, y=0)
   ```
 ![canvas](https://user-images.githubusercontent.com/101090286/171997741-57a9b725-d14a-4a99-97c4-1146fc37a7c8.png)
    - Creating another canvas with a size of y - 3 times smaller, which will serve to show what stage of the program we are.
+Place the canvas in the left,
+     upper corner with coordinates 0, 0
   ```python
   b_canvas = Canvas(first_window,
                   width=130,